ssokolow/quicktile/docs/commands.rst

 ``move-to-left``
 ^^^^^^^^^^^^^^^^

-Move the active window to the left edge of the screen without altering its shape.
+Move the active window to the center of the left edge of the screen without altering its shape.

 .. image:: diagrams/png/move-to-left.png
    :alt: diagram